Audinot/rails2-template/README.markdown

 grant all privileges on database appname_test to appuser;
 ```

-4. Log out of postgres with `\q`.
+Log out of postgres with `\q`.

+#### App setup
-5. Start your new app!
+Start your new app!
 You will need a text editor.
 I'm using vim, but you
 can use nano, gedit, textmate, notepad, etc.

 ```